Back to blog

 That's why NAD+ precursors - NMN and NR - generate such interest in the longevity field.
 The hypothesis: if we raise NAD+ levels, we give sirtuins more "fuel" to do their cellular maintenance work.

-How Fasting and Exercise Activate Sirtuins
+How Fasting and Exercise Support Sirtuin Pathways

 Intermittent fasting